MedVisBonn/bonndit/docs/gettingstarted.rst

 We have replaced the low-rank approximation with an UKF approach which estimated the new low-rank approximation depending on the past and regularize \
 through this.
 This was introduced in [5]_ as second approach.

+Streamlines can be visualized using MRtrix' `mrview`, under tools -> tractography the data can be read and will be displayed.

 More details about various options can be found below.